Preparing Assets for UI Customization¶

 Exporting the assets generates 4X/XXXHDPI assets, that is the size expected by the SDK, on the smaller screen size UI elements will be downscaled automatically.

 Mockups could be designed in any size and density resolution, the developer should put mockup PSD size and resolution density into json configuration file.

 Internally in GetSocial we design mockups with 1280x2560px size and 72ppi resolution density.

 All the dimension and content padding properties in json configuration should be measured from the base design mockup; on the other hand, drawable insets - from exported assets.

 Turning on the dimensions layer will show the guides that correspond to exposed configuration properties.

 Measuring Dimensions on Images with Transparent Background¶

 In some cases, you need to measure the distance between elements with wholly or partially transparent background, e.g. close button margins should be measured from background window corner.
-To help with that, all the Smart Objects have extra imgSize layer, that draw red half transparent bound of the available canvas.
+To help with that, all the Smart Objects have extra imgSize layer, which draws red half transparent bound of the available canvas.

 To enable it, double-click on the Smart Object → open Layers panel → enable imgSize layer → save → go back to mockpus.psd to check the UI elements with red bounds.